most aggressive dog breeds

 13. Alaskan Malamute

-Alaskan Malamute as the most aggressive dog breedsAnother wolf-like dog, Alaskan Malamute is related to the famous Siberian Husky dog breed but is much larger in size as well as personality.
-They are also much more aggressive than Huskies and most dog owners will have trouble with this breed.
+Alaskan Malamute as the most aggressive dog breedsAnother wolf-like dog, the Alaskan Malamute, is associated with the famous Siberian Husky dog breed but is much larger in size and personality.

-Without daily exercise these dogs become bored and therefore destructive.
+Without daily exercise, these dogs become bored and therefore destructive.

 Alaskan Malamutes are extremely difficult to train and are very unreliable watchdogs.